barryblueice/ESP32-Precision-TouchPad/README.md

   ## Hardware:
   - [x] PCB Design
   - [x] Material Selection
-  - [ ] Appearance Design (Modeling by using SOLIDWORKS)
+  - [x] Appearance Design (Modeling by using SOLIDWORKS)
+  - [x] Adding battery to support 2.4G wireless (Fingerprint module is unavailable during 2.4G wireless state)
-  - [ ] Adding battery to support Bluetooth (Fingerprint module is unavailable during bluetooth wireless state)
+  - [x] Adding battery to support wireless Bluetooth (Fingerprint module is unavailable during bluetooth wireless state)
-  - [ ] Adding ThinkPad TrackPoint Mouse Pointer
+  - ~~ [ ] Adding ThinkPad TrackPoint Mouse Pointer~~ (There are no current plans for this function update)
-  - [ ] Adding specific function button
+  - ~~ [ ] Adding specific function button~~ (There are no current plans for this function update)

   ## Software:
   - [x] Recognized as a Microsoft Percision TouchPad